 In this section, I’ve got suggestions for hikes, viewpoints, and boat tours in the park.
 There are also several of towns next to the park.
 While they aren’t technically in the national park, it makes the most sense to treat them as part of the greater Gros Morne region since you’ll visit them during your time in the park.

-If you want to get a feel for the park, the visitor centres are a great place to start.
+If you want to get a feel for the park, this is a great place to start.
 They have lots of exhibits about the park’s ecosystem and geology.
 They also have an info desk where you can ask questions and pick up park maps.

 Woody Point